hyperledger-solang/solang/docs/extension.rst

 `src/client/extension.ts <https://github.com/hyperledger-labs/solang/tree/main/vscode/src/client/extension.ts>`_.

 Secondly, there is the language server which is written in Rust.
-The solang binary has an option ``--language-server``, which start the `built-in language server <https://github.com/hyperledger-labs/solang/blob/main/src/bin/languageserver/mod.rs>`_.
+The Solang binary has an option ``--language-server``, which start the `built-in language server <https://github.com/hyperledger-labs/solang/blob/main/src/bin/languageserver/mod.rs>`_.

 Once you have node and npm installed, you can build the extension like so: